dhiiiinnn7/Energy-Efficiency-Optimization-in-Wired-Networks/README.md

 - Low Traffic Simulation with Smart Sleeping - Configuration.netsim

 ## References
-Refer to the detailed report provided in Energy Efficiency Optimization in Wired Networks: Analysing the Impact of Smart Sleeping Techniques on OSPF Protocol Performance.pdf for an in-depth analysis, including:
+Refer to the detailed report provided in Energy Efficiency Optimization in Wired Networks Analysing the Impact of Smart Sleeping Techniques on OSPF Protocol Performance.pdf for an in-depth analysis, including:

 - Estimating energy consumption in wired networks.
 - Power-proportional networking and traffic optimization.